Practice Independent Living Skills

 Spectrum supports Gardening and the Environment

 Our gardens are designed along with service users.
 We place emphasis on creating friendship space areas to relax.
-When weather permits, we use for outdoor learning.
+When weather permits, we use it for outdoor learning.

 Spectrum supports Looking after your health